cu-mkp/sandbox/docs/categories.md

 ### Why is This Interesting?

 In BnF Ms. Fr.
 640, there are 189 entries categorized as "painting," "varnish," or both "painting" and "varnish."
+They account for approximately 13% of all entries in the manuscript.

 | Category                | # entries   |
 |-------------------------|-------------|